 Also of interest is that Birdseye has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Birdseye’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Birdseye’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Birdseye is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Birdseye doesn't have a public transportation system that people use for their commute.

 The per capita income in Birdseye in 2022 was $23,759, which is low income relative to Indiana and the nation.
 This equates to an annual income of $95,036 for a family of four.